 The Lord was so merciful and answered so many of our prayers.
 It was incredible to see the Lord at work and witness His faithfulness.
 Thanks to those who were praying for the ranch.
 Prayer does change things!

-In October, God provided us with a family (the Bakers) and a couple individuals (Shayn and Jill) to work out at the ranch this fall/winter!
-We were so grateful and thankful for them!
-They helped Dennis and Darlene with the general up-keep of the Ranch and with specific projects, such as putting in a new dock.
+In October, God provided us with a family (the Bakers) and a couple of individuals (Shayn and Jill) to work out at the ranch this fall/winter!
+We were so grateful for them!
+They helped Dennis and Darlene with the general upkeep of the Ranch and with specific projects, such as putting in a new dock.
 Shayn and Jill are planning on getting married in May.

 In November & December- We reflected on the Lord’s goodness and enjoyed family and friends out at the Ranch.
 I love my grandmother’s words…